Kerbalism/Kerbalism/README.md

 Kerbalism is a mod for Kerbal Space Program that alters the game to add life support, radiation, ISRU chains, part and engine failures and an entirely new way of doing science.

+#### Features summary :

+- **Life support** : Kerbals consume food, water and oxygen and will die if they aren't provided.
+Various processes can be added to recycle or produce those resources in situ.
+- **Stress** : Kerbals require adequate living space, atmospheric pressure and comforts.
+When those are lacking, they will get more and more stressed and start making mistakes.
+- **Radiation** : Kerbalism simulate the space radiation environement and radiation from local sources.
+A vessel must be adequately shielded and mission planning must be adjusted to avoid the most deadly places like planetary radiation belts.
+- **Reliability** : Components have a limited operational lifetime and will fail over time, and engines have a limited amount of ignitions and a limited burn time.
+- **ISRU** : Instead of the easy "ore to everything" stock system, producing and processing resources in situ uses a semi-realistic set of extraction and conversion rules.
+- **Science over time** : Experiments produce data over time.
+The data is also transmitted over time, making science collection an automated background mechanism instead of the stock click-spammy system.
+Kerbalism also removes the stock labs "infinite science" mechanism, rebalance the stock experiments and add many probe, satellite and late-game manned experiments.
+- **Background processing** : All vessels are simulated continuously, not only the currently active one.
+Life support, resource processing, experiments and data transmission are simulated in the background, even during time warp.
+- **Vessels management** : Kerbalism provide a centralized user interface to monitor and control all your vessels.
+Many actions can be performed without having to switch to a vessel.
+- **Mission planning** : The editor user interface allow to evaluate your vessel design against the various environments and provide extended information about all aspects of the mod.

 ### Frequently Asked Questions: [FAQ]

 ## Current version: 3.15